They are a family of proteins found in the skeletal and cardiac muscle fibers that produce muscle contraction.

 - The symptoms are no longer relieved by the treatment.

-All of these are signs that angina is becoming unstable, which increases the risk of a heart attack or other serious heart problem in the near future.
+These are signs that angina is becoming unstable, increasing the risk of a heart attack or other serious heart problems.

 Is there anything else I need to know?